Proxy-Phaethon/chaos/ARCHITECTURE.md

   (e.g. two libraries both wanting to modify `package.json`).
 This hasn't come up yet since only one frontend feature (Tailwind) writes one currently.
-- **Untested as of this writing:** Fastify, NestJS, Flask, Go/Gin, Rails, Laravel, Bootstrap, Sass.
-Two specific uncertainties flagged before testing began: whether `nest new .` and `rails new .` actually accept `.` (current directory) as their target, or insist on a fresh named subfolder — if either fails, check this first.
 - Bootstrap's generated HTML links directly to `node_modules/bootstrap/dist/css/bootstrap.min.css` rather than a properly bundled/copied file.
 Works for local dev via `chaos run`